 But according to the September 15, 2011 article in JAVMA, “completion of an internship alone did not lead to significantly higher or lower salaries.”
 However, those individuals completing a residency did earn considerably more than those who did not.
 An update on salary comparisons for those earning (1) a veterinary degree only, (2) an internship only, and (3) completing both an internship and a residency is presented in a July 1st, 2013 article in JAVMA.
 The long-term financial implications of certain career paths (including the differences between board-certified specialists, practice-owners, and general practitioners) are further discussed in an article in the August 15, 2010 issue of JAVMA.

-And while you are working hard and focusing on your internship, don’t forget about those lurking student loan payments!
+If you do choose the path of a veterinary internship, don’t forget about those lurking student loan payments!
 Check out the AVMA's Personal Financial Planning Tool which will help you build a personalized estimate of your budget needs so you can plan how to repay debt in an acceptable time frame while also saving for the future.
 Everyone talks about the importance of budgeting, but actually setting up a budget can be daunting.
 This tool helps make it easy by walking you through each of the essential steps.

 The vast majority (85%) of interns are satisfied with their internship experience according to a 2012 survey by the AVMA.
 Interns reported working longer hours (81% worked 60 or more hours per week) and earning less compared to individuals who entered clinical practice their first year of employment.
 Despite that, 86% believed the internship met their learning and career objects and 94% thought the internship experience made them a better veterinarian.
 Further details and statistics are available in an article in the October 1, 2013 issue of JAVMA.